History of California Golden Bears football: Steve Mariucci era (1996)

-Tom Holmoe era (1997 - 2001)
+Tom Holmoe era (1997–2001)

 Steve Mariucci's 1997 replacement was the previous season's defensive coordinator Tom Holmoe.
 During the next 5 years under Holmoe, Cal went 6–34 in the Pac-10.
-In 1999 Cal went 3–5 in the Pac-10, however in 2002 those 3 wins were forfeited as was found guilty of major NCAA violations.
+In 1999 Cal went a dismal 3–5 in the Pac-10, however in 2002 those 3 wins were forfeited as was found guilty of major NCAA violations.
 It emerged that two players were added to an already completed course in order to keep those players eligible for competition.
 Even though this was discovered in 2002 when Cal had a new head coach, the 2002 team was banned from participating in a post season bowl.

-2000s to present

 2001 was Holmoe's last year, the team went 1–10, with its only win coming from the last game of the year versus Rutgers, a team that went 0–7 in the Big East conference.
 That pre-season game was rescheduled to the end of the season due to the September 11, 2001 terrorist attacks.
 During Holmoe's years California lost all of its four games to the archrival Stanford.